GeRM: A Generative Rendering Model From Physically Realistic to Photorealistic: Method

 As established in Eq.~\eqref{eq:flow_pred}, we formulate the P2P process as a distribution transfer, where each iteration $\mathbf{x}_t \to \mathbf{x}_{t+1}$ represents an incremental shift along a trajectory towards the target distribution.
 Ideally, this evolution should be perceptibly guided by the textual instructions $\mathbf{y}$, where specific semantic changes in the prompt dictate the corresponding spatial updates in the image.

-However, a critical perceptual gap arises in this multimodal mapping is that the network often struggles to establish a correspondence between the textual description of change and the actual visual distribution transition.
-Even when trained with pairwise transfer data we construct in \refSec{sec:3-2-dataset}, the model lacks explicit guidance to associate specific semantic tokens (e.g., ``add cracks'' or ``remove clutter'') with their resulting significant differentials.
+However, a critical perceptual gap arises in this multi-modal mapping is that the network often struggles to establish a correspondence between the textual description of change and the actual visual distribution transition.
+Even when trained on our pairwise P2P-50K dataset, the model lacks explicit spatial guidance to associate specific semantic tokens (e.g., ``add cracks'' or ``remove clutter'') with their resulting significant visual differentials.
 Consequently, the model fails to perceive which part of the prompt is responsible for driving the distribution shift, leading to a failure where the predicted $\mathbf{v}_\theta$ lacks spatial focus, resulting in weak or irrelevant updates that ignore fine-grained instructions.

-To bridge this disconnect and effectively align the semantic differential with the spatial incremental update, we introduce transition perception boost for cross-modal alignment that employs a mapping strategy to directly translate abstract semantic instructions $\mathbf{y}$ into an explicit attention mask $\mathbf{M}$.
-First, we extract the target entity from the textual prompt and project it onto the current PRR visual state $\mathbf{x}_t$: Specifically, we employ the linguistic parser SpaCy~\cite{spacy2} to analyze the syntactic structure of the prompt $\mathbf{y}$, filtering out abstract command verbs to isolate the salient noun entity $e_{1}$.
-We then utilize the CLIPSeg encoder $\mathcal{S}_{clip}$~\cite{clipseg}, which functions as a zero-shot segmentation model capable of performing pixel-wise alignment between visual features and arbitrary text queries, to generate a raw probability map $\mathbf{M}_{raw}$ based on this entity.
+To bridge this disconnect and effectively align the semantic differential with the spatial incremental update, we introduce residual perceptual transfer mechanism for cross-modal alignment that employs a mapping strategy to directly translate abstract semantic instructions $\mathbf{y}$ into an explicit attention mask $\mathbf{M}$.
+First, we extract the target entity from the textual prompt and project it onto the current PRR visual state $\mathbf{x}_t$: Specifically, $\mathbf{M}_{raw}$ is determined through a flexible dual-source strategy.
+In automatic mode, we employ the linguistic parser SpaCy~\cite{spacy2} to analyze the syntactic structure of the prompt $\mathbf{y}$, filtering out abstract command verbs to isolate the salient noun entity $e_{1}$.
+We then utilize the CLIPSeg encoder $\mathcal{S}_{clip}$~\cite{clipseg}, a zero-shot segmentation model capable of performing pixel-wise alignment between visual features and text queries, to generate a raw probability map $\mathbf{M}_{raw}$, which is further filtered by an adjustable empirical confidence threshold.
+Alternatively, for precise manual control, this map can be explicitly substituted with a user-provided region ($\mathbf{M}_{raw} = \mathbf{M}_{user}$).

 To ensure the incremental update $\Delta \mathbf{x}_{pred}$ (as defined in Eq.~\eqref{eq:switch}) blends seamlessly with the surrounding context, we apply a morphological smoothing operation to $\mathbf{M}_{raw}$: